 NY Sports Betting

-Sports betting is already legal in New York thanks to 2013 referendum permitting the state’s four upstate commercial casinos to offer sports betting should the federal prohibition be rescinded.
+Sports betting is already legal in New York thanks to a 2013 referendum permitting the state’s four upstate commercial casinos to offer sports betting should the federal prohibition be rescinded.
 The Supreme Court took care of that with its landmark ruling against PASPA in 2018, but those four casinos are still waiting on the state to promulgate regulations before they can begin accepting wagers.